-STP reporting started gradually on 1 July 2018 for substantial employers (those with 20 or more employees) and is now extending to include employers with 19 or fewer employees.
-Starting from the 1st of July 2019, all businesses will be required to be STP complaint.
+STP reporting started gradually on 1 July 2018 for employers with 20 or more employees and is now being extended to include employers with 19 or fewer employees with effect from 1 July 2019.
+Following which, all businesses will be required to be STP compliant.

 Here is what you need to consider:

-- How will Single Touch Payroll affect your current reporting procedures?
+- How will STP affect your current reporting procedures?

 - How will STP change the employee onboarding process?

-- What penalties can occur from not meeting Single Touch Payroll compliance?
+- What penalties can arise from not meeting STP compliance?